chronologic/eac-ico-starter/README.md

 ## Usage in project

 1. Embed `dist/js/eac-schedule.js` into your page.
-2. Prepare parameters for scheduling:
+2. Prepare the parameters for scheduling:
 ```
 function getOptions() {
     var FEE = '2242000000000000'; // IN WEI